vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/4_THE_PILING_OF_THE_FIRE_ALTAR/5_The_Offerings_to_Rudra.md

 +++
 ## 01
-### a
-Homage to thy wrath, O Rudra,
-To thine arrow homage also;
-Homage to thy bow,
-And homage to thine arms.
-### b
-With thy most kindly arrow,
-And kindly bow,
-With thy kindly missile,
-Be gentle to us, O Rudra.
 ### c
-That body of thine, O Rudra, which is kindly, Not dread, with auspicious look,
-With that body, most potent to heal,
-O haunter of the mountains, do thou look on us.
 ### d
-The arrow which, O haunter of mountains,
-In thy hand [1] thou bearest to shoot,
-That make thou kindly, O guardian of mountains; Harm not the world of men.
 ### e
-With kindly utterance thee
-We address, O liver on the mountains,
-That all our folk
-Be free from sickness and of good cheer.
 ### f
-The advocate hath spoken in advocacy,
-The first divine leech,
-Confounding all the serpents
-And all sorceries.
 ### g
-The dusky, the ruddy,
-The brown, the auspicious,
-And the Rudras which in thousands
-Lie around this (earth) in the quarters [2],
-Their wrath do we deprecate.
 ### h
 He who creepeth away,
 Blue-necked and ruddy,